mgsg/20pi/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img title="Prototype" alt="Prototype" src="Images/20pi-prototype.png" width="400">

+ WARNING: This is a still unfinished DIY project.
+Use at your own risk!

 ## Motivation

 - The Teensy LC microcontroller is now deprecated.
 Alternatives suggested in the project github issues section (Teensy 4.0/4.1) are expensive.